Monday, May 31, 2010

 In no way do I demean specialization, and its usefulness, for I am thankful for the surgeon who has spent a great quantity of time in developing his skill on a particular part of the body.
 I also find benefit in machines like cars that are produced more efficiently in an assembly line like fashion where each person is specialized in their particular skill.
 The artist or musician who has attained great skill through many hours of labor often times brings great pleasure to my eyes and ears.

 However, this does not mean that one should not learn other basic tasks well in order to save money and be able to spend more time at home with one's family.
 For example, I currently work as a dispatcher, but that does not mean that I cannot take care of my own yard, grow at least some of my own food, build my own furniture, etc. As our family grows larger, each person is able to do more for the benefit of our small family, which, in turn, fosters greater loving unity and loyalty to each other.
-In time, this will enable each of our children to take
+In time, this will enable each of our children to take all of these learned and developed skills (whether more specialized or general) and put them into practice when they raise their own families.

 One of the great beauties of God's created order within humanity is that each family is capable of learning many tasks well, yet each person can become more specialized in a skill that they enjoy.
 For example, though I can do neccessary yardwork without the need for a 'professional' in every single thing, I enjoy developing agricultural and carpentry skills the most.
 However, when I needed some limbs removed from over my house, I was more than willing to hire someone else to trim the trees back.
 In time, I may have a child that can do this, but, ultimately, specializiation does prove beneficial when tasks require a specific skillset like a skilled theologion, surgeon, or a lawyer that may take quite some time to develop.

-basically sufficient but not totally self-sufficient.
+For this reason, God has designed man to be basically sufficient but not totally self-sufficient.
 We are given the privilege of knowing how to do many things well as individuals so as to cultivate strong family bonds, yet we are also kept in our place as no man knows everything about all things.
 In this way, we are interdependent upon one another within the Church and society in general.
 Ultimately, God in Christ is back of all things to His glory alone.

 In a fallen world, it is difficult to maintain a balance between general and specialized skills, yet the common grace that God gives enables us to achieve at least some semblance of that in the present.
 Therefore, let us seek to balance these two as we raise our families on the one hand and yet graciously accept the specialized skills that others bring to the table on the other.